Pope Innocent XI: Moral theology

-Abortion

 Innocent XI issued the papal bull Sanctissimus Dominus in 1679 to condemn 65 propositions that favoured a liberal approach to doctrine, which included two that related to abortion.
 He first condemned Proposition 34 and countered that it was unlawful to procure an abortion.
-He also condemned proposition 35, which stated: "It seems probable that the fetus (as long as it is in the uterus) lacks a rational soul and begins first to have one when it is born; and consequently it must be said that no abortion is a homicide."
+He also condemned Proposition 35, which stated, "It seems probable that the fetus (as long as it is in the uterus) lacks a rational soul and begins first to have one when it is born; and consequently it must be said that no abortion is a homicide."

 Other activities

 Innocent XI was no less intent on preserving the purity of faith and morals among all people.
 He insisted on thorough education and an exemplary lifestyle for all people, and he passed strict rules in relation to the modesty of dress among Roman women.
 Furthermore, he put an end to the ever-increasing passion for gambling by suppressing the gambling houses in Rome.
 By a decree of 12 February 1679 he encouraged frequent and even daily reception of Holy Communion.
 On 4 March 1679, he condemned the proposition that "the precept of keeping Holy Days is not obligatory under pain of mortal sin, aside from scandal, if contempt is absent".
-In 1688, he reiterated a decree of Pope Sixtus V that banned women from singing on stage in all public theatres or opera houses.
+In 1688, he reiterated a decree of Sixtus V that banned women from singing on stage in all public theatres or opera houses.

 Innocent XI was hostile towards the book Varia Opuscula Theologica (Various Theological Brochures) that the Spanish Jesuit Francisco Suárez published.
 He ordered all copies to be burnt in 1679, but his orders were ignored.
 One of the books was discovered in 2015.

 Consistories

 He elevated 43 new cardinals into the cardinalate in two consistories.
-In 1681, he named Antonio Pignatelli a cardinal, who would later become Pope Innocent XII (taking his name in honour of the pope who elevated him).
+In 1681, he named Antonio Pignatelli a cardinal, who would later become Innocent XII (taking his name in honour of the pope who elevated him).
 Innocent XI also intended to nominate his confessor Ludovico Marracci as a cardinal, but he declined the invitation.